 Our 11 Plus Tuition Courses have been designed to prepare pupils for all aspects of the 11 Plus exams in Buckinghamshire and Berkshire.
 The Buckinghamshire test is provided by GL Assessment and the test for the Slough Consortium, Reading and Kendrick Grammar Schools is provided by the CEM.

 Our courses are relevant to students preparing for independent school entrance.
 Many of our past students have performed exceptionally well in their independent school entrance exams and Common Pre-Tests in preparation for Common Entrance.

 We develop pupils’ knowledge so they’re equipped to answer a broad range of challenging verbal, mathematical and non-verbal reasoning questions.

-- Verbal reasoning (vocabulary: the production of words, use of words and relationships between words)
+Verbal reasoning (the production of words, relationships between words, letters and numbers)

 Mathematical skills (numerical reasoning)

 Mental maths development

 Problem solving techniques

 Extracting information from graphs and tables